scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 and it is not hard to create a monster out of your local environment.
-But luckily tools like MyBinder and JupyterHub have drastically reduced the work required to set up a stable environment required for teaching courses that depend heavily scientific software.
+But luckily tools like MyBinder and JupyterHub have drastically reduced the work required to set up a stable environment required for teaching courses that depend heavily on scientific software.
 At Econ-ARK we have used MyBinder (publicly and privately hosted) extensively for teaching graduate economics courses and it has significantly reduced the overhead required for